ismiljanic/SyntaxBase/README.md

 For development environment VSCode and/or IntelijIDEA is recommended.

-- Clone or donwload project
+- Clone or download project
 - Open project inside desired development environment
 ---
 ## Development Environment